Skip to main content

 The Rationale for Advanced Therapeutic Modalities

 The therapeutic tools employed in a biologically-attuned protocol are selected for their ability to precisely modulate the neuroendocrine network.
-The use of (GHS) over (rHGH) provides a clear example of this principle.
+The use of growth hormone secretagogues (GHS) over recombinant human growth hormone (rHGH) provides a clear example of this principle.

 Their synergistic use prompts the pituitary to secrete its own GH in a manner that mimics the natural, pulsatile rhythm of youthful physiology.
 This preserves the integrity of the hypothalamic-pituitary-somatotropic axis and its sensitive feedback mechanisms.
 The therapeutic intervention is a restorative one, aiming to coax the system back into its proper rhythm, rather than a simple replacement strategy that overrides it.